MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ```
     Under Review | Accepted | Rejected
 ```

 ```
     Status + Boolean
 ```

 ```
     3 + 2 = 5
 ```

-We can further combine Product and Sum as they follow the same distributive law of numerical algebra
+We can further combine Product and Sum as they follow the same distributive law of numerical algebra.

 ```
 (a * b + a * c) <=> a * (b +c)
 ```

 We could define a DNS Record as a Sum Type

 ~~~ haskell
 DnsRecord(
      AValue(ttl, name, ipv4)